logo for solving-math-problems.com

 • Can we multiply a series of numbers together in any order?
 Will the final answer be the same regardless of the order we choose?

-The following math properties of real numbers answers these types of questions.
+The following properties of real numbers answer these types of questions.
 The property characteristics which follow show how much latitude you have to change the mechanics of calculations which use real numbers without changing the results.

 • Associative Property